 Career Outlook and Salary Information

-The U.S. Bureau of Labor Statistics (BLS) reports that the number of jobs for information security analysts, web developers and computer network architects - which includes web content managers - is expected go up by 22% from 2010-2020, a better than average rate (www.bls.gov).
-The median salary earned by people working in these jobs was $77,990 in May 2012, per the BLS.
+The U.S. Bureau of Labor Statistics (BLS) reports that the number of jobs for web developers - which includes web content managers - is expected go up by 20% from 2012-2022, a better-than-average rate (www.bls.gov).
+The median salary earned by people working as a web content manager was $55,859 in March 2015, according to PayScale.com.